AndyNortrup/AndyNortrup.github.io/_posts/2020-01-02-onewheel-pint-review.md

 ### Range

 For my particular commute I find the Pint has plenty of range for my daily use case.
-I travel about 3 miles round trip each day, in a pinch or transportation apocolypse I can make it all the way to our daycare which is 5 miles away.
+I travel about 3 miles round trip each day, in a pinch or transportation apocalypse I can make it all the way to our daycare which is 5 miles away.
 But I've learned twice not ot push it to far.
 On two occasions I've charged the Pint at work, taken it to the bus in the evening, then in the morning tried to ride straight from day care all the way to the office.
 That is a total trip of 7 miles, with a little bit of an incline on the way into the city.
 That unfortunately meant that I had to cary a heavy weight across the city.
-Desptie the handle, it's still not comfortable to carry much further than across the lobby of a building.
+Despite the handle, it's still not comfortable to carry much further than across the lobby of a building.
 And you look pretty silly carrying your electric scooter with a helmet on the sidewalk.

 ### Bumpy things